XRAccessibility/xraccessibility.github.io/README.md

  - [MIT Reality Hack](https://www.mitrealityhack.com/) -  Reality Hack is an annual community-run XR hackathon composed of thought leaders, brand mentors and creators, participants, students, and technology lovers, who come together and attend tech workshops, talks, discussions, fireside chats, collaborations, hacking, and more.

- - [Equal Entry AR/VR/XR](https://equalentry.com/category/ar-vr-xr/) - Equal Entry is a consultancy dedicated to technological accessibility.
-Their XR blog features a number of presentations from the associated [A11yVR Meetup](https://www.meetup.com/a11yvr/) as well as some experiments in WebXR accessibility, such as [Interacting with Objects in an Inclusive Virtual Environment](https://equalentry.com/interacting-with-objects-in-an-inclusive-virtual-environment/).

  - [IGDA Game Accessibility Special Interest Group (IGDA-GASIG)](https://igda-gasig.org/)  - A group of developers dedicated to gaming accessibility, with frequent forays into XR.
 Be sure to watch the Game Developers Conference 2021 videos on the [IGDA-GASIG YouTube Channel.](https://www.youtube.com/channel/UCKWG26bBd7TOiaLtc_crqvw)

  - [W3C Immersive Captions Community Group](https://www.w3.org/community/immersive-captions/) - A community group of the W3C devoted to determining best practices for captions in immersive environments.
 Frequently includes exploration of prototypes.

+ - [Oculus Accessibility Development Forum](https://forums.oculusvr.com/t5/Accessibility-Development/bd-p/dev-accessibility) - A portion of the Oculus forums dedicated to accessibility.